FBI joins search for missing 6-year-old with special needs

 Ritch was last seen wearing an orange shirt with the writing "I'm the man" on the front.

-The Amber Alert has not been issued for Ritch because his disappearance "has not fit the criteria," according to the FBI.
+The Amber Alert has not been issued for Ritch because his disappearance "has not fit the criteria," Kaplan said.

+Police are urging anyone who lives near the park to search the areas around their own homes where a child might hide.

+“If you have a shed, barn, wooded area, go take a look and call us immediately if you find anything out of the ordinary,” Helton said.

 Anyone with information on the boy is asked to call 704-869-1075.